kokkos/kokkos-fft/paper/paper.md

 Using Kokkos and kokkos-fft, we can easily implement the code (see [example](https://github.com/kokkos/kokkos-fft/tree/main/examples/10_HasegawaWakatani/README.md)), just like Python, while getting a significant acceleration.
 The core computational kernel of the code is the nonlinear term which is computed with FFTs.
 We construct the forward and backward FFT plans once during initialization which are reused in the time evolution loops.

 We have performed a benchmark of this application over multiple backends.
-We performed a simulation for 100 steps with a resolution of `1024 x 1024` while I/Os are disabled.
+We performed a simulation for 100 steps with a resolution of `1024 x 1024` while I/O is disabled.
 The following table shows the achieved performance.

 | Device | Icelake (python) | Icelake | A100 | H100 | MI250X | PVC |
 | --- | --- | --- | --- | --- | --- | --- |